RESEARCH IN THE LAB

 Gay Community Stress & Community Connectedness

 Sexual minority men often experience heightened body image concerns and disordered eating, in part due to stressors from within their own community, a phenomenon known as gay community stress.
-This stress consists of competitive pressures for social and sexual rewards, which can negatively impact mental health.
 Despite this, sexual minority men may also feel a strong sense of connectedness to other gay and bisexual men in their community, which may offer a buffer against these adverse effects.
-Our lab is conducting a study examining whether community connectedness can mitigate the role of gay community stress on body dissatisfaction and disordered eating, highlighting the potential for supportive relationships to improve mental health outcomes.
+In this study, we found that community connectedness may mitigate the effects of gay community stress and body image concerns on disordered eating.
+Our lab is currently planning future studies to further integrate the role of protective factors in the literature on gay community stress.